Fire weather services

 To help keep Australians safe, our fire weather services include:

-• fire weather warnings, when forecast conditions are likely to be dangerous
+• fire weather warnings, when forecast weather conditions are likely to be dangerous

 • fire danger ratings, in consultation with fire agencies